I’ve used SiteGround WordPress hosting for AskEustache, this site you’re on, for 3 years.

 Responsive and knowledgeable Support

-Siteground claims to process 1500+ tickets, 1000+ phone calls and 3000+ chat requests per day.
+Siteground claims to process 1500+ tickets, 1000+ phone calls, and 3000+ chat requests per day.

-However, their chat support is excellent.
+Still, their chat support is excellent.
 They offer support via email too and their knowledge base is full of solutions for problems a blog owner may encounter.

 I got an email answer within 6 minutes.

-Chat requests are almost instantly.
+But chat requests were almost instantly.

 99.99% Uptime guarantee